Library-Distribution/ALD-API-docs/HTTP-API/users/index.md

 * The user ID is a GUID which should be unique across all ALD servers.
 It is assigned on registration and can never be changed.
 When it comes to saving a user identifier, the ID is the better option.
 On display, the ALD client can then check the server for the (current) user name.

-# Retrieving the list of users
+# Retrieve the list of users
 ## Status
 ***live***